A family that bakes together, stays together!

 1) Combine Crisco and boiling water, stir until Crisco is melted.

 2) Combine eggs, sugar and salt and beat in cold water.

 3) Soften yeast in lukewarm water.

 Combine these three.
 Mix.
 Shift flour.
 Add to mixture.
 Cover and chill overnight.

-Press sugar, cinnamon, nutmeg, and lots of little pieces of butter on it.
-(Use as much as you like.
+(Really, you can use as much as you like.
 The more you use, the more sugary, cinnamon-y, it is!)

 Roll up.
 Cut thick or thin, however you like them.
 Put in a buttered pan.

 Bake at 350 degrees for 20 -25 minutes or until golden brown.